Skip to Content

 Consider the following comparison of why your team needs to understand the questions they should be asking during an interview and how a behavioral interview ensures you hire the best fit for your job opening.

-Traditional versus Behavioral Interview: Three Proper Questions to Ask
+Traditional versus Behavioral Interview: Three Proper Questions To Ask

 At some point in your career, you sat through a traditional job interview where the interviewer asked hypothetical or philosophical questions that had nothing to do with your work history or the role you were applying for.
 Asking hypothetical questions is a major blind spot for hiring managers.
 It shows a lack of preparation for the interview and a lack of understanding of how to determine whether a candidate is the best fit for the job opening.